Hamza-s1727/Python-Projects/README.md

 # Python-Projects

+These are just some simple projects I had done in python during high school.

 # Rock Paper Scissors Game
 First python project done in Grade 10.
-Didn't have much knowledge of functions or a class system, Just used the tkinter module for front endand a bunch of if statements
+Didn't have much knowledge of functions or a class system, Just used the builtin tkinter library for frontend.

 # Quiz Maker
 First project done using files and functions.
 No frontend just the python console.
 Has support for